Anna Karen Morrow

 Anna Karen Morrow (September 20, 1914 – July 1, 2009) was an American model turned film and television actress.

-Biography
+Career

-Morrow appeared in such films as The Price of Fear, The Wrong Man and It Happened in Athens, and in such television series as Star Trek episode "All Our Yesterdays", Gunsmoke, Jefferson Drum, Wagon Train, The Farmer's Daughter, Hazel, and The Perry Como Show and in the Broadway play Red Gloves.
-On the ABC prime-time soap opera Peyton Place, she appeared in nineteen episodes from 1965 to 1966 as Mrs. Chernak, the Harrington family housekeeper.
+Morrow was a model as a young woman.
+She appeared in such films as The Price of Fear (1956), The Wrong Man (1956), and It Happened in Athens (1962), and in the Broadway play Red Gloves.
+She sometimes acted in stage shows in Southern California.

+Morrow appeared in such television series as Star Trek episode "All Our Yesterdays", Gunsmoke, Jefferson Drum, Wagon Train, The Farmer's Daughter, Hazel, and The Perry Como Show On the ABC prime-time soap opera Peyton Place, she appeared in nineteen episodes from 1965 to 1966 as Mrs. Chernak, the Harrington family housekeeper.

+After she retired from acting, Morrow became a real estate agent, and did fundraising for the Muscular Dystrophy Association.

+Personal life

 In 1947, she married actor Jeff Morrow, co-star of the syndicated Western television series Union Pacific, which aired from 1958 to 1959.

-Morrow died in 2009 at the age of 94 in Woodland Hills, California.
+He died in 1993.
+Morrow died in 2009 at the age of 94 in Woodland Hills, California, survived by her daughter, Lissa.